Onofri inequalities and rigidity results: Proof of Corollary 2

 \section{Proof of Corollary~\texorpdfstring{\ref{Cor:Rigidity}}{2}}

 Let us minimize the functional

 on $\H^1(\M)$.
-According to \cite{MR2209155,MR2373315}, $\mathcal F_\lambda[u]$ has no minimizer if $\lambda>4\,\pi$.
+According to~\cite{MR2209155,MR2373315}, $\mathcal F_\lambda[u]$ has no minimizer if $\lambda>1$.
 Let us assume that

 (we shall take care of the equality case later).
-It is then standard that there is a well-defined minimizer.
-If it is smooth and $\lambda<\lambda_\star$, we can apply the result of Theorem~\ref{Thm:Rigidity}.
-Then the minimizer $u$ can be any constant, for instance $u\equiv1$, so that
+It is then standard that there is a well-defined minimizer $u$.
+Note that since $\mathcal F_\lambda[u] $ does not change when adding some constant to $u$, we can choose the value of $\iM{e^u} = \lambda$ and then $u$ satisfies~\eqref{Eqn:EL}.
+If $u$ is smooth and $\lambda<\lambda_\star$, we can apply the result of Theorem~\ref{Thm:Rigidity}.
+Then the minimizer $u$ has to be a constant, for instance $u\equiv1$, so that

 Notice that we can get rid of any smoothness requirement by considering the flow below.
 By passing to the limit as $\lambda\nearrow\lambda_\star$, we get that the inequality also holds true if $\lambda=\lambda_\star$.